python/cpython/Doc/library/weakref.rst

 .. method:: WeakKeyDictionary.iterkeyrefs()

-   Return an iterator that yields the weak references to the keys.
+   Return an :term:`iterator` that yields the weak references to the keys.

    .. versionadded:: 2.5